shiba24/birdsong-generation-project/README.md

 Birdsong generation project
 ====

-# Quick command

-## Notice
+# Notice

-The dataset is not open-access yet.
+[WIP] The dataset is not open-access yet.
 Hense you cannot replicate this project on your own.

+# Quick execution

+## Requirements

+- golang 1.7.3+

 ## Preparetion